 The most significant drawbacks of a Medicare Advantage HMO plan are the referral requirement and network of providers.

-If your doctor leaves the network, you’ll need to select a new doctor.
-If the practice leaves the network, you’ll need to choose a new practice.
+If they leave the network, you’ll need to select a new doctor or practice.
 HMO plans only provide coverage for in-network doctors.

 Referrals are the other deterrent for HMO plans.
 Beneficiaries are encouraged to discuss health concerns with their primary doctor.

-Open communication with the doctor should help patients get referrals to specialists in a timely manner.
+Open communication with the doctor should help patients get referrals to specialists promptly.

-If you keep your PCP in the loop and address concerns before they become issues, obtaining referrals for additional treatment isn’t going to hold up care.
+If you keep your PCP in the loop and address concerns before they become issues, obtaining referrals for additional treatment isn’t holding up care.

 HMO Common Characteristics

-- Low monthly premiums – HMO plans have little to no monthly premium.
+- Low monthly premiums – HMO plans have little to no monthly premiums.

 - In-network benefits – HMO plans don’t pay benefits outside the network except in an emergency.

-- No health questions – No health questions are asked when enrolling in a Medicare HMO plan.
+- No health questions – There isn’t a requirement for health questions when enrolling in a Medicare HMO plan.

 - Referral required – from the PCP, except in an emergency.